material-motion/material-motion/concepts/runtimes.md

 Executors can either be **unique** or **common**.

-A unique executor has **at most** one instance for a given target.
+A unique executor requires **at most** one instance for a given target.
 This instance will be provided with every relevant Plan for the associated target.
 Relevant being defined as "a Plan that the executor is able to fulfill".

 A common executor can have at **most** one instance for a given target.